subhashbs36/Body-Posture-Comparison-Tool/README.md

 ![Example Graph](image8.gif)

-Here's an example of the graph output after comparing Yoga actions of two very similaar yoga poses but different in nature:
+Here's an example of the graph output after comparing Yoga actions of two very similar yoga poses but different in nature:

 ![Example Graph](screenshot1.png)